HiteshCanchi/Qiskit/README.md

 - Jupyter Notebook

 ## Goal
-To understand quantum algorithms through implementation.
+To understand quantum algorithms through implementation using AER simulator and real processors by IBM.